Student Organizations Handbook

 Composition

-The committee shall consist of the vice president for student affairs (chair or appoints chair), one University full-time staff representative, one faculty representative, president of the Student Government Association, president of the Greek Unity Board, president of the Student Life Coalition (or appointee), chair of the University Conduct and Academic Integrity Committee, one student at-large appointed by Student Government Association, and a graduate assistant appointed by the Office of Student Services.
+The committee shall consist of the senior vice president for student affairs (chair or appoints chair), one University full-time staff representative, one faculty representative, president of the Student Government Association, president of the Greek Unity Board, president of the Student Life Coalition (or appointee), chair of the University Conduct and Academic Integrity Committee, one student at-large appointed by Student Government Association, and a graduate assistant appointed by the Office of Student Services.
 If a student committee member is affiliated with an organization submitting an appeal, they shall not be able to sit on the committee for the said hearing.
 A temporary student replacement will be appointed by the chair if necessary to make quorum.

 Participants